madmaxbr5/faceshield/README.md

 # faceshield
 Plans and instructions for a laser-cut face shield for COVID-19 PPE.
-<a rel="Latest writeup is here" href="https://docs.google.com/document/d/1NghJSydRvHhMAxMtRW76xZnw5yR7YmFSmG_kOq3DvxQ/edit"></a>
+<a rel="Latest writeup is here" href="https://docs.google.com/document/d/1NghJSydRvHhMAxMtRW76xZnw5yR7YmFSmG_kOq3DvxQ/edit">Latest writeup is here</a>

 The intended material is .005" (5 mil) PET/Mylar/Duralar film or similar, and is available from craft stores or from plastic suppliers.
 A sourcing document is included in the files.